topfreegames/koa-datadog-middleware/README.md

 koa-datadog-middleware
 ======================

 This middleware will report metrics to datadog regarding an app's response time and number of requisitions spplited by the tags (status_code, path and method).
+Custom tags are also available.

 It reports metrics using dogstatsd [histograms](https://docs.datadoghq.com/developers/dogstatsd/#histograms).